 What is the difference between disability and debility?
 How do Berlant and Puar understand “slow death”?

-In modern capitalist societies there are those who do not meet neoliberalism’s increasing demands for bodily capacity.
-This group of people is not stuck in a state of disability but rather debility, destined for premature or slow death.
-Lauren Berlant describes them as “populations marked out for wearing out” (p 152).
+In modern capitalist societies there are those who do not and cannot/are prevented from meet neoliberalism’s increasing demands for bodily capacity.
+This group of people is not stuck in a state of disability (cosnidered as recognisable conditiosn….) but rather debility, destined for premature or slow death.
+Lauren Berlant describes slow death as “populations marked out for wearing out” (berlant 2007 as cited in Puar 2011, p 152).
 Slow death is therefore not an individual death, but rather an ongoing suffering, of getting by, a maintenance of living for a certain group of people.

-Slow death does not necessarily have to derive from an undiagnosed physical or mental disability but can also stem from being from a marginalized community, poverty, or other societal disadvantages.
-Berlant’s theory suggests that Western society disavows debility present within it.
-Furthermore, Jasbir K. Puar insists that there is no clear distinction between non normative and normative, rather there are diverse accumulations of capacity and debility.
+Slow death does not necessarily have to derive from an undiagnosed physical or mental disability but can also stem from being from a marginalized community, poverty, debt or other structural societal disadvantages.
+Berlant’s theory suggests that Western society disavows debility and debilitation that it produces! present within it.debility is profitable!
+Furthermore, Jasbir K. Puar insists that there is no clear distinction between non normative and normative, rather there are diverse accumulations of capacity and debility, such that the quest for health can become a debility (debt…).

 The medical industry and financial capitalism are intertwined and therefore debility and slow death are very profitable for capitalism.
 People can be forced into foreclosing their homes and going into bankruptcy simply to pay their medical debt to get the help and services they need.
 Because of this, debility is endemic to voiceless communities.

-These slow deaths are such agony that suicide serves as an escape from it and in the beginning of Puar’s article he focuses on queer youth suicide.
+These slow deaths are such agony that suicide can serves as an escape from it and in the beginning of Puar’s article she focuses on queer youth suicide.
 Puar also mentions however the other forms slow death can take form, for example the slow death teenage girls experience through ongoing sexual assault and from the suffering of anorexia and bulimia.
+So it’s a broadening of perspective that she suggests, not suicide as resulting from one time bullying…

+Good answers, would be nice to have had more input from you in the sessions

 Discuss the idea of an ‘undignified death’ in western culture and practice with respect to what Lawton terms the unbounded body.